Shire of Woocoo: History

 Woocoo was proclaimed a shire under the Local Authorities Act 1902 on 4 December 1914, with its centre of administration at Brooweena.
-It had previously been part of the Shire of Tiaro, and also included parts of the Shires of Antigua and Howard.
+The area covered by the shire consisted of areas which had previously been parts of Antigua, Howard and Tiaro Shires.
 The shire was named for Mount Woocoo, which itself was probably named for the local Aboriginal word for "echidna".
 It held its first meeting on 30 January 1915.

 In 1922, the residents of the Woocoo Shire erected a war memorial outside St Mary's Church of England on the Maryborough-Biggenden Road in Teebar (now within Boompa).
 The Woocoo Shire War Memorial was unveiled on Saturday 6 January 1923 by Major-General Thomas William Glasgow.
 In 1992 the memorial was relocated to the Woocoo Historical Museum in Brooweena due to concerns about vandalism and is now known as the Brooweena War Memorial.

-On 27 March 1976, the Shire of Woocoo grew by 1269.00 km2 when the Shire of Burrum was renamed Shire of Hervey Bay and recast as a local government area centred on the Hervey Bay urban area.
-The Local Government (Maryborough and Woocoo) Regulation 1993, which took effect on 31 March 1994, resulted in Maryborough's annexation of about 700 km2 of Woocoo's area.
+On 27 March 1976, the Shire of Woocoo grew by 1269.00 km2 when the Shire of Burrum was renamed Shire of Hervey Bay and recast as a local government area centred on the Hervey Bay urban area, with the non-coastal part of Burrum Shire being transferred to Maryborough and Woocoo.

+On 31 March 1994 the Local Government (Maryborough and Woocoo) Regulation 1993 took effect, resulting in Maryborough's annexation of about 700 km2 of Woocoo's area.
 At this time, Woocoo was resubdivided into three divisions each electing two councillors.

-On 15 March 2008, under the Local Government (Reform Implementation) Act 2007 passed by the Parliament of Queensland on 10 August 2007, Woocoo merged with the City of Hervey Bay, City of Maryborough and part of Tiaro to form the Fraser Coast Region.
+On 15 March 2008, under the Local Government (Reform Implementation) Act 2007 passed by the Parliament of Queensland on 10 August 2007, Woocoo merged with the City of Hervey Bay, City of Maryborough and part of Tiaro Shire to form the Fraser Coast Region.